halox: Dark matter halo properties and large-scale structure calculations using JAX: Statement of need

+The \texttt{halox} library offers a JAX implementation of some widely used properties of dark matter halos.
 The use of JAX as a backend allows these functions to be compiled and GPU-accelerated, enabling high-performance computations; and automatically differentiable, enabling their efficient use in gradient-based workflows, such as sensitivity analyses, Hamiltonian Monte-Carlo sampling for Bayesian inference, or machine learning-based methods.
+In addition, expensive computations of large-scale structure properties are further accelerated using neural network emulators, preserving hardware acceleration and differentiability while enabling faster calculations thanks to approximate calculations (see the \textbf{Software design} section).